LopezGroup-ICIQ/care/README.md

 ## 🪛 Installation

 Installing CARE requires Conda and Git locally installed.
-The following instructions are optimized to install CARE on Linux systems, while for macOS we noticed a lower performance in the CRN generation mainly due to Python multiprocessing (see *Contexts and start methods* in the [documentation](https://docs.python.org/3/library/multiprocessing.html))
+The following instructions are optimized to install CARE on Linux and macOS machines.
+Installation time estimates are provided for each step on an Ubuntu 24.04.01 (x86_64, 16 GB RAM, internet speed 170 Mbps) and macOS 15.3.1 (arm64, 8 GB RAM, Internet speed 40 Mbps).

+⏲ Total installation time estimates: ~18min (Ubuntu), ~11min (macOS)

 1. Clone the repo: